 - Using a lined or silicone square edged pan, spread the nut mixture in by pressing with your hands and compacting the mixture into the square pan evenly.

 - Keep an eye on this mixture, every oven setting is different and when toasting nuts and seeds they may burn very quickly!

 - Take out of the oven and let cool.

-- Keep in an air tight bag/container at room temperature for keeping.
+- Keep in an airtight bag/container at room temperature for storing.

 Warning // Similar to my Spicy Sweet Nut & Seed Mix… these are addicting!
 Exercise willpower and self control when eating these, they’re that good.